 In January 2019, JPMorgan Chase hosted the second annual National Savings Month.
 The National Savings Movement started as an effort to support employees, customers, and millennials along their journey to financial fitness.
-Moderated by Keosha Burns, Public Relations Executive in Banking/Mortgage, the esteemed panel included money experts Gaby Dunn, podcaster and author of Bad With Money, Kelly Hultgren of the Her Money Podcast, and Marcus Garrett, host of Paychecks and Balances and author of Debt Free or Die Trying.
+Moderated by Keosha Burns, Public Relations Executive in Banking/Mortgage, the esteemed panel included money experts Gaby Dunn, podcaster and author of Bad With Money, Kelly Hultgren of the Her Money Podcast, and MG, host of Paychecks and Balances and author of Debt Free or Die Trying.
 Here’s a quick summary of what was discussed.

 About the Panelist